Jmo-101/Web_Hook_Flask/README.md

 <img width="350" alt="Screenshot 2023-09-16 at 3 00 26 AM" src="https://github.com/Jmo-101/Web_Hook_Flask/assets/138607757/296878f3-b97b-4d18-bf74-7e1c6bf678d2">

+# Troubleshooting

+During the deployment process, I encountered several issues:

+1. **EC2 AWS Installations:**

+   The first problem I encountered was related to EC2 AWS installations.
+The server kept indicating that pip was not installed, even though I had previously installed "python-pip."
+To resolve this issue, I installed "python3-pip" in addition to "python-pip."

+2. **Jenkinsfile 'deploy' Stage:**

+   The second problem arose when adding the 'deploy' stage to the Jenkinsfile.
+I initially placed the code in the wrong section of the file.
+When I ran the code through Jenkins, it was unsuccessful.
+Realizing I messed up the code placement , I corrected it and ran the pipeline again, which resulted in a success.

 ## Bonus: Automatic Deployment

 As an added bonus, once the webhook was configured, I made a specific change to the `home.html` file on GitHub.
 I changed a URL label to “Type something here.”
 With the webhook in place, this change triggered an automatic deployment into Jenkins.